NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Form of the Beloved Mother.md

 * * *

 You channel the blessings of Nalinivati to transform into a manifestation of her will.
-You can cast 5th-rank [[Animal Form|Animal Form]] as an occult innate spell once per day, but you can choose only snake form with the spell.
-You can spend an additional action casting _animal form_ to also cast 5th-rank [[3-Rules/Character Building/Spells/S/Slither|Slither]] centered on your location; Nalinivati's will ensures that the shadow snakes created by the spell never harm you, so you're unaffected by the spell.
+You can cast 5th-rank [[Spells/Animal Form|Animal Form]] as an occult innate spell once per day, but you can choose only snake form with the spell.
+You can spend an additional action casting _animal form_ to also cast 5th-rank [[Spells/Slither|Slither]] centered on your location; Nalinivati's will ensures that the shadow snakes created by the spell never harm you, so you're unaffected by the spell.
 If you Dismiss animal form, the effects of _slither_ end as well.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*